 Permanent Bathroom Facilities:

 We will have access to the 2500 sqft “Hall of Fame Banquet Room” that is carpeted, temperature controlled, has its own rest rooms, and overlooks the ice arena on the second floor.
-We figure that about 40 people can sleep here at the same time.
+We figure that 48 people can sleep here at the same time.
 Runners should be aware that there is not adequate space for every person to have a space that they can keep for the entire event.
 Spaces will be marked off as designated sleeping areas, but each runner will need to store their sleeping bag or mat to the side after each use in order to make room for the next person.
 As time goes on, (runners drop out, for example), a more “permanent” spot may become available.
 See pic here.